AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 #### Subnet exclusions

 This feature allows you to add subnets to exclude traffic from specific devices connected to your network.
-For example, your robot vacuum.
+For example, your robot vacuum cleaner.

 ## Other tabs